 Fresh-from-the-oven scones arrived just at the right time and the options of Cornish clotted cream, house-made strawberry jam and lemon curd was spot on.
 I’d have liked to perhaps see some fruit scones on the menu, but they were fluffy, buttery and delicious, just as they should be.
 So good in fact, I failed to get a photo.

-Macarons are creeping into many afternoon tea menus in London now and the Hyatt Regency are keeping up with this trend.
-Oh my, the fruitiness, sweetness and gooeyness of these meringue morsels takes me to sweet tooth heaven.
+Macarons are creeping into many afternoon tea menus in London now and the Hyatt Regency are keeping up with this trend. so my, the fruitiness, sweetness and gooeyness of these meringue morsels takes me to sweet tooth heaven.
 Definitely a highlight for me.

 The rest of the pastries and cakes here are vibrant, creative and ever so naughty.
 The cute little cupcakes with sugar balls on top were novel, the fruit tarts were great, but the chocolate millefeuille with gold leaf detail did it the most for me.